Atlassian Access security policies and features

 SAML single sign-on

-If you’d like your users to authenticate through your company’s identity provider when they log in to Atlassian Cloud products you can set up SAML for single sign-on (SSO).
+If you’d like your users to authenticate through your company’s identity provider when they log in to your Atlassian cloud products, you can set up SAML for single sign-on (SSO).
 SSO allows a user to authenticate with one set of login credentials and access multiple products during their session.

 With SSO, you have a few benefits: